 With world-class fields assembled in many events and good weather conditions, this year’s edition of the Enea Cup meet in Bydgoszcz on Sunday (6) was always expected to generate some excitement.
 One performance, however, gave the audience more than their money’s worth.

-The reigning World champion Anita Wlodarczyk improved her own World record* in the Hammer Throw by 34 cm, reaching out to 78.30m.
-The performance came in the third round of the competition after a near record performance of 77.67m in the second round.
+World champion Anita Wlodarczyk improved her own world record* in the hammer by 34 centimetres, reaching out to 78.30m.
+The performance came in the third round of the competition after a near-record performance of 77.67m in the second round.

 This time, a more subdued celebration for Wlodarczyk

 Wlodarczyk had a relatively sluggish start to the season, with two losses in Halle and Daegu, but with her recent world-leading 75.74m in Ostrava, it was clear her form was improving.
 Still, few of the crowd in Bydgoszcz could have expected what they were about to witness.

 The home favourite started the contest with a throw of 74.84m, good enough for a clear lead.
 Not satisfied with that performance, she followed up with a throw close to her world record in the second round.
 The official measurement was announced as 77.67m, a mere 29cm down on her mark from Berlin last year.